 An

-element can be used to mark up astandalone section of content.
+article element can be used to mark up astandalone section of content.
 This could be used just once, if you think of a blog post as an article, for example, or a number of times, if you imagine replicating a traditional newspaper page with numerous articles.

 A

-element represents a more general section and could be used to split up an article, or to represent chapters, for example.
+section element represents a more general section and could be used to split up an article, or to represent chapters, for example.

 <article>